 GOLD AND SILVER occur naturally in their metallic state.
 From early times, people found lumps of these metals and used them for simple ornaments.
 But the first useful metal to be worked was copper, which had to be extracted from rocks, or ores, by heating in a fierce fire.
 The next step was to make bronze.
 This is an alloy, made by mixing two metals together.
-Bronze, an alloy, made by mixing two metals together.
 Bronze, an alloy of copper and tin, was strong and did not rust or decay.
 It was easy to work by melting and pouring into a shaped mold, a process called casting.
 Because bronze was strong as well as easy to work, everything from swords to jewelry was made of the metal.
 Iron was first used around 2000 B.C.
 Iron ores were burned with charcoal, producing an impure form of the metal.
-Iron was
+Iron was plentiful, but difficult to melt; at first, it had to be worked by hammering rather than casting.